 “While difficult to detect, improper quarterly adjustments can have a material impact on reported EPS and how investors view a company’s reported financial results,” said Anita B. Bandy, an Associate Director in the Division of Enforcement.
 “Public companies must have accounting and disclosure controls sufficient to provide reasonable assurance that quarter-end adjustments comply with GAAP and do not hide weaker than expected performance.”

-The SEC’s order concerning Interface finds that the company and Bauer violated certain antifraud provisions of the Securities Act of 1933 and that Bauer and Lynch violated the books and records provisions of the Securities Exchange Act of 1934.
-The order also finds that Interface violated the reporting, books and records, and internal controls provisions of the Exchange Act, and that Bauer and Lynch caused those violations.
+The SEC’s order concerning Interface finds that the company and Bauer violated certain antifraud provisions of the Securities Act of 1933.
+Bauer and Lynch violated the books and records provisions of the Securities Exchange Act of 1934.
+The order also finds that Interface violated the reporting, books and records, and internal controls provisions of the Exchange Act and that Bauer and Lynch caused those violations.
 Without admitting or denying the SEC’s findings, Interface, Lynch, and Bauer have agreed to cease and desist from future violations of the charged provisions and pay civil penalties of $5 million, $70,000, and $45,000, respectively.
-Bauer and Lynch have also agreed to be suspended from appearing and practicing before the Commission as accountants, which includes not participating in the financial reporting or audits of public companies.
+Bauer and Lynch have also agreed to be suspended from appearing and practicing before the Commission as accountants, including not participating in the financial reporting or audits of public companies.
 The SEC’s order permits Bauer to apply for reinstatement after three years and Lynch to apply for reinstatement after one year.

 The SEC’s order against Fulton finds that the company violated the reporting, books and records, and internal controls provisions of the federal securities laws.
-Without admitting or denying the SEC’s findings, Fulton agreed to cease and desist from future violations of the charged provisions and to pay a $1.5 million penalty.
+Without admitting or denying the SEC’s findings, Fulton agreed to cease and desist from future violations of the charged provisions and pay a $1.5 million penalty.

 SEC order Fulton here